-Chinese Symbols and Meanings - Plum Blossoms and Water Narcissus Chinese New Year Symbols of Prosperity
+Chinese Symbols and Meanings - Plum Blossoms and Water Narcissus Chinese New Year Symbol of Prosperity

-But to wear or display anything red is auspicious as it will scare away evil spirits and bad fortune.
+However, to wear or display anything red is auspicious as it scares away evil spirits and bad fortune.

-To have tangerines and oranges in homes and offices is another good Chinese symbol of prosperity since it brings happiness and prosperity.
+To have tangerines and oranges in homes and offices are another good Chinese symbol of prosperity since they bring happiness and prosperity.

-Animal figurines depicted in the Chinese zodiac and certain favorable flowers displayed as part of the home and office decors are auspicious.
+Animal figurines depicted in the Chinese zodiac and certain favorable flowers displayed as part of the home and office decors are also auspicious.

 Chinese New Year is the most important celebration in the Chinese calendar.
 So, these Chinese symbols and meanings are important to remember to ensure an auspicious celebration and to bring in luck the whole year.